-What is the utility patent probability of success?
+What is the average utility patent success rate?

-It’s no surprise that utility patents are substantially harder to obtain than design patents.
-What might be eye opening is that the probability of obtaining a utility patent is a function of time.
-As more time passes, the probability of getting a utility patent increases.
+It is no surprise that utility patents are substantially harder to obtain than design patents.
+What may be eye-opening is that the probability of obtaining a utility patent is a function of several factors.
+For example, the probability of getting a utility patent increases with time and with conducting an Examiner Interview.

 Need to get a utility patent?
-Call Vic at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you get the right results.
+Call US patent attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you get the right results.

-What are your chances of getting a utility patent granted?
+What are your chances of getting a utility patent rejected?

 Based on this Yale statistical analysis of utility patent applications filed from 1996 to 2005, over 86.4% of utility patent applications received a first rejection.
 Only 11.4% of utility patent applications received an allowance without any rejections, also known as a “first action allowance.”
 About 2.3% of utility nonprovisional applications were abandoned before receiving an examiner’s decision.

-If you are trying to predict the probability of success of your utility patent application, it would be unrealistic to expect such an allowance without any rejections.
+To predict the probability of success of your utility patent application, do not expect an allowance without any rejections.
 Roughly 9 out of 10 utility patent applications will receive at least one Office Action rejection.

 Bottom Line: How many utility patent rejections should you expect?